 Mary MacKillop College, a Catholic Girls' Secondary College situated at Nundah, is committed to excellence in education for young women.
-The College, founded and owned by the Sisters of St Joseph caters for the diversity of needs of young women by providing an education that realizes the dream of Mary MacKillop - true education resides in the hearts, minds and strengths of each person as they journey to wholeness.
-The College has 500 students and will remain a middle sized school so that the intimacy of each student being known and recognised as particular gift will always be a key facet of the school's character.
+The College, founded by the Sisters of St Joseph caters for the diversity of needs of young women by providing an education that realizes the dream of Mary MacKillop - true education resides in the hearts, minds and strengths of each person as they journey to wholeness.
+The College has approximately 500 students and will remain a middle sized school so that the intimacy of each student being known and recognised as particular gift will always be a key facet of the school's character.

 As a Catholic school for young women, the community is committed to the learning and spirit of woman.
 The curriculum, spirituality, artistic and scholastic expression, relationships, culture, planning for the future and living of life now all give credence to feminine visions and capacities.

 In keeping with the spirit of Mary MacKillop, founder of the Order of the Sisters of St Joseph, the College continues to have a strong emphasis on faith, community and pastoral care as well as on an education suited to the needs of the times.
-Mary MacKillop College aims to provide the environment, the resources and the freedom for each person to grow towards her full potential in all aspects of her life, whether intellectual, physical, social or spiritual.
+Mary MacKillop College aims to provide the environment, the resources and the freedom for each young women to grow towards her full potential in all aspects of her life, whether intellectual, physical, social or spiritual.
 It aims to help prepare young women to take their places in the world proudly and confidently and to lead them to an awareness of all the options the world has to offer.